- Interns must be U.S. citizens.

 The CECC staff is committed to interns’ professional development, and holds regular roundtables for interns on important China-related issues.

-Fall 2013 interns will be paid $10/hour.
-Those unable to apply for Fall 2013 internships may apply for the Spring (February-May) or Summer (June-August).
+Spring 2015 interns will be paid $10/hour.
+Those unable to apply for Spring 2015 internships may apply for the Summer (June-August).
 Further details are available on the Commission's Web site at http://www.cecc.gov/pages/

 Interested applicants should send a cover letter, resume, and the names and contact information for two references, to the CECC via e-mail to Judy Wright, Director of Administration at email@example.com by November 1, 2014.
 Applications must be received by our office no later than 11:59 P.M.
 Eastern Time on November 1.
 Please discuss in your cover letter how your professional goals, interests, and background relate to the Commission's legislative mandate regarding human rights and the rule of law in China.
 No phone calls please.